linimbus/grpc-c/README.md

 ## Prerequisites

 Make sure you have the following install in order to install dependencies.
-Base on ubuntu 18.04.
+Base on ubuntu 18.04 and x86_64.

 ```
 apt install -y autoconf automake libtool curl make g++ unzip zlib1g-dev \